 The opioid epidemic ravaging almost every city and suburb in the United States has been described as a public health emergency.
-According to the Center for Disease Control and Prevention (CDC), over 12 million people in the U.S reported abusing prescription painkillers in 2010.
-The increased rate of opioids being prescribed by physicians has resulted in a spike in the level of addiction to both prescription and illicit opioids.
+According to the Center for Disease Control and Prevention (CDC), over 12 million people in the U.S. reported abusing prescription painkillers in 2010.
+The increased rate of opioids being prescribed by physicians has resulted in a spike in addiction to both prescription and illicit opioids.
 Efforts by authorities to curb this epidemic have had little success as these medications are easily accessible in virtually every street corner.

-Remarkably, the number of drug detox centers across the US has also soared in recent years.
+Remarkably, the number of drug detox centers across the U.S. has also soared in recent years.
 For individuals struggling with opioid addiction, the first step towards recovery could involve medical detoxification under the supervision of addiction professionals.